We’ve all been there. After a day or days filled with non-stop activity, or caring for family in a myriad of breathless ways, you long for a respite.

 My son tends to open up in the car-about everything.
 His normally quiet demeanor transforms into a verbal conversationalist on all kinds of topics.
 Those thoughts that have reserved space in his mind and feelings in his heart let loose.
 Burdens are shared and a heart, which often pushes away helpful pieces of wisdom from his “you-don’t-know-what-it’s-like” parent, opens up to receive.

-I am reminded of the generations of mamas who have experienced similar tensions.
+Generations of mamas who have experienced similar tensions come to mind.
 Maybe the venue was different.
-Perhaps, it was a matter of finding those sacred moments in the field as they gathered crops or walking to the market.
+Perhaps, they found those sacred moments in the field as they gathered crops or walking to the market.

 It’s into those moments that God spoke: